Frequently Asked Questions about Monastic Sites

 Thanks for your interest in Monastic Sites!
 This page answers many questions you may have about our Monastic Sites offering.
 It’s a bit lengthy, so you can also feel free to call Bill Powell (that’s me) right now at (888) 815-7789 or email at monastic (at) wineskinwebsites (dot) com.

 If you’re interested in custom website work, great!
 You can reach us with that same contact info, or you can also use the special contact form on the home page.

 Most of this page is info about our “Monastic Sites” offering, but there’s also some general information here about Wineskin Websites.
 For instance…

 What is Wineskin Websites?
 Who is Bill Powell?

-Wineskin Websites is a project of Wineskin Media, which is a small company that is owned and operated by Bill Powell.
+Wineskin Websites is a project of Wineskin Media, which is a small company that is owned and operated by me, Bill Powell, and my team.
 (That’s me over there.)
 I am an active Catholic and a graduate of the Franciscan University of Steubenville, and I’ve been making websites professionally for over ten years.